West Wodonga

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, West Wodonga had a median income among taxpayers of $50,991.
-The average income stood at $58,119 in this period.
-This is lower than the national average and compares to levels of $50,954 and $62,728 across Rest of Vic. respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $55,198 (median) and $62,914 (average) as of September 2025.
-From the 2021 Census, household incomes rank modestly in West Wodonga, between the 32nd and 40th percentiles.
-Family incomes also rank similarly, with personal incomes ranking slightly lower at around the 38th percentile.
-Income analysis reveals that 34.2% of locals (5,148 people) fall into the $1,500 - 2,999 income category, mirroring the surrounding region where 30.3% occupy this bracket.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30th, 2023, West Wodonga had a median income among taxpayers of $50,991 and an average income of $58,119.
+These figures are lower than the national averages of $50,954 for median income and $62,728 for average income in Regional Vic.
+As of September 2025, estimates suggest West Wodonga's median income would be approximately $55,198 and its average income around $62,914, based on a 8.25% growth since financial year 2023.
+The 2021 Census data shows household, family, and personal incomes in West Wodonga rank modestly, between the 32nd and 40th percentiles.
+Income analysis reveals that 34.2% of locals (5,149 people) fall within the $1,500 - $2,999 income bracket, similar to the surrounding region where 30.3% occupy this category.
 After housing expenses, 85.4% of income remains for other expenses.

 Frequently Asked Questions - Income